Diana Containerships: Short Squeeze - Look Out Below

 Conclusion

-If you own DCIX, run for the exits on Monday November 6th.
+If you own DCIX, run for the exits on Monday, November 6th.
 DCIX's NAV does not support the November 3rd closing price.
 Kalani Investments has a huge economic incentive to exercise as many warrants as possible during the next 3 to 4 trading days before the warrant strike price increases, so the selling will be relentless.

 Given the continuing Kalani warrant overhang, DCIX should sell at a significant discount to its NAV.
 Per share NAV will decrease with every share issued as a result of the exercise of Kalani warrants.
 The DCIX stock price could easily retrace to the $2 to $3 range during the next 5 to 10 trading days.
-Do not be surprised if DCIX executes another reverse stock split prior to year end.
+Do not be surprised if DCIX executes another reverse stock split prior to year-end.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.